kingsamchen/Introduction_to_Algorithms/ReadMe.md

 + `InPlaceCountingSort` and `_InPlaceCountingSort`
 a general in-place counting sort implementation (also need O(k) extra storage) and a special variant of O(1) in-place counting sort.

+##Chapter 9: Medians and Order Statistics
++ `FindMaxandMin`
+find both max and min at same time using least comparisons

++ `RandomizedSelecton` and `RandomizedSelectonIter` k-th smallest problem implementation